 social host ordinance citations have been written in odessa since 2017 Updated sept.
 2019

-The Midessa Community Alliance Coalition also provides medication drop boxes throughout the community of Midland/Odessa.
+The Midessa Community Alliance Coalition also provides support with local law enforcement agencies to offer medication drop boxes throughout the community of Midland/Odessa.
 These drop boxes allow the community to dispose of unwanted or expired medications at a safe location.
-Data is also extracted from these drop boxes, showing how many pounds of medication, including opioids, are collected each month.
-The Midessa Community Alliance Coalition is responsible for checking three locations.
+Data is also extracted from these drop boxes, showing how many pounds of medication are collected each month.

 January - august 2019